Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Add other veggies – Zucchini, carrots, peas, or any finely chopped vegetables would work well in the filling mixture.
 Use your favorites, just be sure they are cooked first.

 - Re-purpose the filling – Got more filling left?
-Use it to stuff other vegetables, like zucchini, tomatoes, or mushrooms… or simply serve it as a side dish!
+Use it to stuff other vegetables and make stuffed zucchini, tomatoes, or mushrooms… or simply serve it as a side dish!

 - Store: Keep leftovers covered in the refrigerator for 3-4 days.